 Season the Flour:

-In a shallow dish, whisk together ½ cup all-purpose flour, ½ teaspoon salt and ¼ teaspoon black pepper.
+In a shallow dish, combine ½ cup all-purpose flour with ½ teaspoon salt and ¼ teaspoon black pepper.
+Here, stir gently to evenly combine.

 Step 4: Coat the Liver